Our Equality Ethos

 Although this model is specific to disability, the general principals can be and are employed to prevent the discrimination of those with other protected characteristics.

 We know some individuals or groups of people can experience or feel more discrimination or unfairness than others.
-Under the Equality Act 2010 the characteristics of Age, Sex, Gender, Gender Reassignment, Disability, Race and Ethnicity, Religion and Beliefs, Marriage and Civil Partnership and Pregnancy and Maternity are protected by law.
+Under the Equality Act 2010 the characteristics of Age, Sex, Gender Reassignment, Disability, Sexual Orientation, Race and Ethnicity, Religion and Beliefs, Marriage and Civil Partnership and Pregnancy and Maternity are protected by law.

 Our unique approach